jpspeng/crisp_notes/README.md

 * Learn about basic syntax in R (objects, functions, etc.)
 * Perform basic data processing and manipulation
 * Create basic data summaries and create a “Table 1”
 * Perform linear and logistic regression
+* Create plots with the `ggplot2` package
-* Other potential topics: more syntax (lists, loops, functions), plotting using ggplot2, survival analysis using Cox regression, using ChatGPT for coding
+* Other potential topics: more syntax (lists, loops, functions), survival analysis using Cox regression, using AI tools for coding

 The goal of this course is to get a taste for how to code in R; it is not meant to be comprehensive!